pretis/flexpret/README.md

 ```

 # Chisel
-We use Chisel version 3.4 via mill.
+We use Chisel version 3.5.5.

 To learn more about Chisel, visit its [website](http://www.chisel-lang.org/) and particularly the [documentation section](https://chisel.eecs.berkeley.edu/documentation.html).